ryan4orce/fullstackbootcamp/flow_secure_app/flow_secure_app.rst

 Secure the Application VM
 .........................

-Create a new security policy to protect the **app-abc** application.
+Create a Security Policy to protect the Application
 --------------------------------------------------------------------

 Navigate to **Explore > Security Policies**.